haskell-org/summer-of-haskell/content/index.md

 has been running stable systems for over 25 years.
 They are a proud sponsor of the Summer of Haskell, and contribute to the Japanese Haskell community.

+[CodeWorld](http://code.world/) is an educational project that blends mathematics and Haskell programming into a visual playground.
+Chris Smith has volunteered to fund two students to work on CodeWorld in particular.

 [Fugue Inc.](http://fugue.co/) radically simplifies cloud operations with its software-defined system for dynamically orchestrating and enforcing cloud infrastructure at scale.
 Fugue uses Haskell in its product and is proud to